Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

-The top individual income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 21.1 percent of gross domestic income.
-Public expenditures amount to 31 percent of GDP.
-Government debt is equivalent to slightly over 50 percent of the domestic economy.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 22 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 18.2 percent of total domestic income.
+Government spending has amounted to 29.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 6.7 percent of GDP.
+Public debt is equivalent to 59.3 percent of GDP.